HaoLiHaiO/dotfiles-tracking/README.md

 ## Todo:

 - [ ] add argument to copy / track more than one file
-- [ ] check the return value of remote git repo, if not git repo, add the right remote repo and pull, then merge local changes with version from remote git repo and push everything back
+- [ ] if .git folder exists in target folder, it is a git repo already
+- - [  ] we can assume it is the right one and ask the user if
 - [ ] enable autocompletion